Nov11/Nov11.github.io/_posts/2018-06-04-notes-of-miscellaneousness.md

 14. use ```-XX:-OmitStackTraceInFastThrow``` if you find exceptions like NullPointerException are printed without stack trace.
 15. This is not a solution but a thought.
 Let's talk about tracing within a single app through thread boundard and deep level of call stack. guess thread local is not always sufficent and for call back like completable future, it's hard to maintain the parent trace within every step of executaion stages.
 What should I do if I wanna detailed trace of an executaion?
 16. Invoking get on CompletableFuture with negative timeout will result in timeout exception.
+17. static field and static initialzation block obeys later sees former rule. cannot refer to a static field in static block if the block shows up before the field.
 ---------------------------------------
 1. delete backward with reverse_iterator in a for loop.
    ```c++